percona/percona-monitoring-plugins/dev-docs/making-releases.rst

 * run `./make.sh` in the top level.
 * Update the upgrade instructions.
 * Update each template's documentation to include any changes and update the version number of the release.

+Packages required for development and building: php perl-Time-HiRes python-sphinx-doc texlive-latex